status-im/nim-workspace/README.md

 submodules in the vendor folder.
-When you use a workspace and make changes to the lockfile (by changing any of the dependencies) you must execute this script before commiting to reflect the same change in the vendor folder, so the project can continue building properly without Nimble.
+When you use a workspace and make changes to the lockfile (by changing any of the dependencies) you must execute this script before commiting to reflect the same change in the vendor folder, so the respective project can continue building properly without Nimble.